-Apply for DOmath via DOmath2017.
-The deadline for the application is February 20, 2017, with teams expected to be finalized by March 1, 2017.
-If you are interested in participating in the program and want to receive updates on the application process, please email Heekyoung Hahn (email@example.com) to be added to the mailing list for DOmath.
+If you are interested in participating in the program in the future and want to receive updates on the application process, please email Heekyoung Hahn (email@example.com) to be added to the mailing list for DOmath.
 If you have questions, please email Lenhard Ng (firstname.lastname@example.org) or Heekyoung Hahn (email@example.com) for information.

 DOmath is supported by the Department of Mathematics at Duke, the Rhodes Information Initiative at Duke (iiD), and Duke's Office of the Dean of Academic Affairs.